Border Gateway Protocol Complexity

 BGP establishes connections between neighboring routers in different ASs.
 These connections, known as BGP peers, exchange routing information and update each other about network reachability.
 The neighbor establishment process involves a series of message exchanges, including OPEN, KEEPALIVE, and UPDATE messages.

 BGP employs a sophisticated decision-making process to select the best route among various available options.
-Factors such as AS path length, origin type, and next hop significantly determine the optimal path.
+AS path length, origin type, and next hop significantly determine the optimal path.
 Additionally, network administrators can implement policies to influence BGP’s route selection behavior based on their specific requirements.

 EGP standardized BGP